indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 ----
 - need to create custom dot product attention layer.
 - need to create dynamic training loop for further optimised training compared to Adam or sgdm.
+- need to use pretrained model training data for further training.

 -----
 RNN Logic: